Thesis committees

 From the first year onward, the PhD student is supported throughout their thesis by a tutor appointed by the Doctoral School.

-In accordance with the statutes of the Doctoral School and the thesis charter adopted by our University, every PhD student must be accompanied during their studies by a tutor: one of their important missions is to ensure that the student and their thesis supervisor adhere to their commitments outlined in the thesis charter, particularly ensuring that the thesis can be completed, in accordance with regulations, within three years, with any exceptions being inherently exceptional.
+In accordance with the statutes of the Doctoral School and the thesis charter adopted by our University, every PhD student must be accompanied during their studies by a tutor: one of their important missions is to ensure that the PhD student and their thesis supervisor adhere to their commitments outlined in the thesis charter, particularly ensuring that the thesis can be completed, in accordance with regulations, within three years, with any exceptions being inherently exceptional.

 The role of the tutor is to serve as a confidential and independent interlocutor for the PhD student, separate from their thesis supervisor and the research laboratory where they conduct their work.
 They ensure that the thesis progresses under favorable conditions.